Argentina natgas woes risk slide back into energy deficit, hurting FX reserves

 The recovery of activity was also hit by protests in April by health workers amid the pandemic, blocking access roads to key areas of Vaca Muerta, the world’s fourth largest shale oil reserve and second largest shale gas reserve.

-Argentina relies on the development of the formation, an area the size of Belgium that literally means the "Dead Cow."
-Development is spearheaded by state energy giant YPF (YPFD.BA).
+Argentina relies on the development of the formation, an area the size of Belgium that literally means the “Dead Cow.”
+Development is spearheaded by state energy giant YPF.

 The capacity of gas pipeline has also hindered the speed of the rebound, industry sources said, adding that capacity could hit reached by August as firms tried to ramp up production to meet targets set out in the government’s stimulus plan.